-Any failure to offer high-quality patient support may adversely affect our relationships with our existing and prospective patients, and in turn our business, results of operations and financial condition.
+Any failure to offer high-quality patient support or support to HCPs prescribing our product may adversely affect our relationships with our existing and prospective patients, and in turn our business, results of operations and financial condition.

 In implementing and using our products, our patients will depend on our patient support to resolve issues in a timely manner.
 We may be unable to respond quickly enough to accommodate short-term increases in demand for patient support.
 Increased patient demand for support could increase costs and adversely affect our results of operations and financial condition.
 Any failure to maintain high-quality patient support, or a market perception that we do not maintain high-quality patient support, could adversely affect patient satisfaction or the willingness of physicians to prescribe our products, and in turn our business, results of operations, and financial condition.